 Course overview.
 The role and responsibilities of the management planner; operations and maintenance programs; setting work priorities; protection of building occupants.

 Evaluation/interpretation of survey results.
-Review of AHERA requirements for inspection and management plans for school buildings as given in section 203(i)(1) of AHERA; interpretation of field data and laboratory results; comparison of field inspector's data sheet with laboratory results and site survey.
+Review of AHERA requirements for inspection and management plans for school buildings as given in Section 203(i)(1) of AHERA; interpretation of field data and laboratory results; comparison of field inspector's data sheet with laboratory results and site survey.

 Hazard assessment.
 Amplification of the difference between physical assessment and hazard assessment; the role of the management planner in hazard assessment; explanation of significant damage, damage, potential damage, and potential significant damage; use of a description (or decision tree) code for assessment of ACM; assessment of friable ACM; relationship of accessibility, vibration sources, use of adjoining space, and air plenums and other factors to hazard assessment.